 My proposal was tabled by ERC, but I'd still like to move forward.
 What are my next steps?

 All tabled proposals must be resubmitted for committee review.
 Researchers should complete a new ERC project application with the modified project information.
 In addition, they should email ERC staff with the Tabled letter and the attached response.
 All details are outlined in the initial Tabled letter.

 My study only requires distribution of recruitment materials in MMSD, and I will not have any contact with students at MMSD.
 Do I still need to complete the CMR and CRC requirements?

 Researchers on ERC-approve studies that are designated recruitment only - where researchers will not have any contact with students in the school and are just looking to distribute recruitment materials in MMSD for an off-site study that has nothing to do with MMSD - are exempt from the CMR and CRC requirements.

 Do I need to complete a CMR and/or CRC if I have completed one for a previously approved project?

-If you have completed a CMR and/or CRC for a project approved within the current school year, you do not need to complete them again.
+If you have completed a CMR and/or CRC for another project approved within the current academic year, you do not need to complete them again.
 Instead, you can notify ERC staff that this requirement has already been fulfilled and indicate the ERC proposal number.
 If you completed a CMR and/or CRC for another project that was approved during a previous school year, you will need to submit this paperwork again.

 Do I need to complete a CMR and/or CRC if I am an out-of-state researcher?